HS is NOT rare.

 We need to ensure there is a market for clinical trials to take place

 Better access to resources as the disease is more well known

 Best scientists and funding for research

-The more people think HS is rare, the more isolated they feel and become, less likely to seek medical attention and the less likely they are to speak out and advocate for HS and awareness.
+The more people think Hidradenitis Suppurativa is rare, the more isolated they feel and become, less likely to seek medical attention and the less likely they are to speak out and advocate for HS and awareness.